83 O-PEE-CHEE BASEBALL CARDS

 The 1983 O-Pee-Chee set totals a robust 660 cards, up significantly from just 528 in 1982.
 This massive expansion was largely due to the inclusion of over 100 player cards not found in the ’83 Topps set.
 Many of these “O-Pee-Chee exclusives” featured lesser known major and minor leaguers filling out the bottom of team rosters.
 But a select few were also bigger name players who were involved in notable offseason transactions not yet reflected in the American issue.

-Read also: MCGWIRE BASEBALL CARDS
+Read also: MIKE SCHMIDT BASEBALL CARDS VALUE

 For example, cards exist in the Canadian set for pitchers Mike Norris (traded from Oakland to Texas) and Dave LaPoint (traded from Minnesota to Boston) months before their new team uniforms appeared stateside.
 Perhaps most intriguing are the cards of Hall of Famer Eddie Murray, which show him wearing an Orioles cap after being dealt from Baltimore to the Los Angeles Dodgers in late December 1982.
 This trade was still so new that Topps had not yet updated Murray’s photo for ’83.